df5602/adhoc_derive/GUIDE.md

 assert_eq!(4, rect.rect.height);
 ```

-### Using constructor functions to initialize fields
+### Using `construct_with` attribute to initialize fields
 Sometimes it may be undesireable or impossible to add a custom `std::str::FromStr` implementation for a contained struct (the struct may be defined in a different crate, for example).
-In these cases it's also possible to use the `construct_with` attribute to provide a function to initialize the field:
+Other times, you may want to pre-process the values extracted from the regex, before you initialize a field.
+In these cases it's also possible to use the `construct_with` attribute to provide an expression to initialize the field:

+#### Example: use `construct_with` to initialize nested struct
 ```
 struct InnerRectangle {
     x: usize,